friedrith/contributing-generator/README.md

 Check the templates in the [templates](./templates) folder.

-## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

 ```bash
 pnpm install # Install dependencies

 pnpm dev # Start the project
 ```

+## Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code practices and the process for submitting pull requests.

 ## License